-During this season he’s performing with Munich Chamber Orchestra, Novosibirsk Chamber Orchestra (conductor Andres Mustonen), Tallinn Chamber Orchestra (conductor Tõnu Kaljuste) and Estonian National Symphony Orchestra (conductor Vassily Sinaisky).
+During this season he’s performing with the Munich Chamber Orchestra, Novosibirsk Chamber Orchestra (conductor Andres Mustonen), Tallinn Chamber Orchestra (conductor Tõnu Kaljuste) and the Estonian National Symphony Orchestra (conductor Vassily Sinaisky).

-During the last season he performed with Moscow Chamber Orchestra (conductor Andres Mustonen), George Enescu Philharmonic Orchestra (conductor Paul Watkins), St. Petersburg Symphony Orchestra in the grand hall of the St. Petersburg Philharmonia (conductor Yuwon Kim).
+During the last season he performed with the Moscow Chamber Orchestra (conductor Andres Mustonen), George Enescu Philharmonic Orchestra (conductor Paul Watkins), St. Petersburg Symphony Orchestra in the Grand Hall of the St. Petersburg Philharmonia (conductor Yuwon Kim).

 Marcel showed great interest in the cello when he was just four years old, and began his first lessons at the age of five.
-He studied with Laine Leichter in Tallinn Music High School from 2002 and with Mart Laas from 2011 in the same school.
-From 2014, he studied with prof. Francis Gouton at Trossingen University of Music (Germany) and from 2018 he is continuing his studies at the Berlin University of the Arts with prof. Jens Peter Maintz.
+He studied with Laine Leichter at the Tallinn Music High School from 2002 and with Mart Laas from 2011 in the same school.
+From 2014, he studied with Prof. Francis Gouton at the Trossingen University of Music (Germany) and from 2018 he is continuing his studies at the Berlin University of the Arts with Prof. Jens Peter Maintz.

-He has participated in masterclasses of Steven Isserlis, prof. Ivan Monighetti, prof. Wolfgang Emanuel Schmidt, prof. David Geringas and many others.
+He has participated in masterclasses of Steven Isserlis, Ivan Monighetti, Wolfgang Emanuel Schmidt, David Geringas and many others.

 He receives a scholarship from the International Academy of Music in Liechtenstein and participates regularly in the intensive music weeks and activities offered by the Academy.

-He is supported by Deutsche Stiftung Musikleben, Cultural Endowment of Estonia and Association of Estonian Professional Musicians, which awarded him the “Musician of the year” prize in 2019.
+He is supported by the Deutsche Stiftung Musikleben, Cultural Endowment of Estonia and the Association of Estonian Professional Musicians, which awarded him the “Musician of the year” Prize in 2019.